August 3, 2018 Car Accidents

 Absolutely not!
 Georgia law prohibits insurance companies from increasing rates and premiums (O.C.G.A. § 33-9-40) or from canceling existing policies (O.C.G.A. § 33-24-45) for customers that were not at fault for an accident.

 Once you become involved in a collision that is not your fault, your interest and the insurance companies’ interest are dramatically opposed.
 The insurance company works to pay as little as it possibly can get away with, and you want to be adequately compensated.
 This makes things incredibly stressful.
 To add to this stress, you will also be wondering how you are going to pay your bills while your hurting and out of work.
 All of this pressure can make you feel like you are lost and is incredibly stressful.
-Don’t confront this situation alone, instead call Bross, McAllister & Williams, LLC.
+Don’t confront this situation alone, instead contact our Atlanta accident attorneys at Bross, McAllister & Williams, LLC.
 With a free consultation available in Gwinnett County, they will ease your mind and guide you down the Road to Recovery.